webpy/webpy/docs/auth.rst

             return render.login()

 *Hint: It's still possible to return to a login form with browser's back button after login.
-If you want to prevent it, you can add following code to the start of GET function which generates login page:*
+If you want to prevent it, you must change login page header as following:*

 .. code:: python

+    def GET(self):
+        web.header("Cache-Control",
-    web.header("Cache-Control", "no-cache, max-age=0, must-revalidate, no-store")
+                   "no-cache, max-age=0, must-revalidate, no-store")
+        if auth.getrole(): # if already logged, see other raise web.seeother('/')
+        else:
+            return render.login()

 For log out from Auth object use `logout()` function: